CommandPost/FCPCafe/docs/case-studies/indias-space-odyssey.md

 # India’s Space Odyssey

 India’s Space Odyssey, the science documentary produced by Miditech Studios for Warner Bros.
 Discovery/Discovery+ India released in October, 2021.

 It is special in one of many ways, i.e. it was edited completely on the Final Cut Pro X while pandemic regulations also being around.

-It is Directed by Pria Somiah and Edited by Palok Singh.
+It is Directed by **Pria Somiah** and Edited by **Palok Singh**.

 ---